 the standard Linux user permissions for the local TACACS users, and

 only privilege level 15 users can run

 auditd system does not always generate audit events for

 processes when terminated with a signal (via the

 internal errors such as SIGSEGV).
 As a result, processes that exit on a

-signal that is not caught and handled, might not generate a STOP
+signal that isn’t caught and handled may not generate a STOP accounting

 Issues with deluser Command